 Classic Margarita cocktail is a great salty, sour, sweet combination that is simple to make with your favorite tequila.

 This cocktail is made with tequila, triple sec, simple syrup, and fresh lime juice.
-It's a simple refreshing drink to enjoy any time.
+It's a simple refreshing drink to enjoy at any time.

 We have been trying different cocktail recipes for the last few months.
 One of them that I have absolutely fallen in love with is this classic Margarita cocktail.

 It's a little different than I normally drink, I usually go for fruity/rum drinks like the Bahama Mama.
 Maybe since the Margarita is made with lime juice it gives me that citrus taste that I like.